k0raty/master_thesis/README.md

 # Wazuh Environment Setup with Vagrant, Docker, and VirtualBox
 The setup is based on a VAGRANT env (https://gitlab.com/xavki/vagrant-files/-/tree/master/wazuh?ref_type=heads )

- Here's a full `README.md` for setting up the Wazuh environment using Vagrant, Docker, and VirtualBox.
-It includes instructions on modifying the `ossec.conf` files and managing VMs with Vagrant.

 ```markdown
 ## Prerequisites